Why Didn't They Ask Evans?: Plot summary

 Bobby Jones is playing golf with Dr Thomas in the Welsh seaside town of Marchbolt.
-Upon hearing what sounded like a scream, he peers over the edge of the cliff where he sees a man lying on the rocks below.
-He climbs down then calls up to the doctor to go for help.
-Bobby stays with the man, who briefly regains consciousness, and says "Why didn't they ask Evans?" before dying.
-Bobby finds a photograph of a beautiful woman in the man's coat pocket, but no identification.
-Roger Bassington-ffrench, a stranger wearing plus fours, offers to stay with the body so Bobby can play the organ at his father's church.
+Upon hearing what sounds like a scream, he peers over the edge of the cliff and sees a man lying on the rocks below.
+Bobby climbs down to the man, then calls up to the doctor to go for help.
+He stays with the dying man, who briefly regains consciousness and says "Why didn't they ask Evans?,” before he dies.

+Bobby finds a photograph of a beautiful woman in the man's coat pocket, but nothing to identify the man himself.
+Bobby is needed at his father's church to play the organ, so another man, Roger Bassington-ffrench, a stranger who is wearing plus fours, offers to stay with the body.

-The dead man is identified at the inquest as Alex Pritchard by his sister, Amelia Cayman.
-She is said to be the woman in the photograph; Bobby wonders how such a beautiful girl could become such a coarse older woman.
-After the inquest, Mrs Cayman and her husband ask if Pritchard had any last words.
+At the inquest into the death, the man’s sister, Amelia Cayman, identifies him as Alex Pritchard.
+She is said to be the woman in the photograph (though Bobby wonders how such a beautiful girl could become such a coarse older woman).
+After the inquest, Mrs. Cayman and her husband ask if Pritchard had any last words.
 Bobby says no somewhat hesitantly but later, when talking with his friend Lady Frances "Frankie" Derwent, Bobby remembers Pritchard's final words and writes to the Caymans to tell them.

 Bobby receives and rejects an unexpected job offer from a firm in Buenos Aires.
-Soon afterwards he nearly dies after drinking from a poisoned bottle of beer.
-The local police do not pursue this.
-Frankie thinks Bobby is targeted for murder.
+Soon afterward he nearly dies after drinking from a poisoned bottle of beer.
+The local police do not investigate this incident, but Frankie thinks someone has tried to murder Bobby.

 When Bobby sees the issue of the local paper with the photograph used to find Pritchard's sister, he sees that it is not the one he found in the dead man's pocket.
 He and Frankie realise that Bassington-ffrench swapped the photographs and that Mrs Cayman is not related to the dead man.
 Bobby and Frankie trace Bassington-ffrench to Merroway Court in Hampshire, owned by Roger's brother and sister-in-law, Henry and Sylvia.
 They stage a car accident outside the house with the help of a doctor friend so that Frankie, feigning injury, will be invited to stay to recover.
 Frankie produces a newspaper cutting about the mysterious dead man; Sylvia remarks that he looks like Alan Carstairs, a traveller and big-game hunter who was a friend of John Savage, a millionaire who killed himself after learning he had terminal cancer.